You could be forgiven for thinking all miter saw blades are the same. But they are not.

 How to Sharpen a Miter Saw Blade by Hand

-You can use a power tool to do this, which would be much quicker.
-However, sharpening a saw blade only takes about twenty minutes at the most, even when you are using a file.
+It is possible to sharpen a miter saw blade using a power tool, which is much quicker.
+However, sharpening a saw blade only takes a maximum of about twenty minutes, even when using a file.

 1. Unplug the Saw

-Before you do anything, make sure the saw is unplugged and switched off.
-Never attempt to remove the blade with the machine plugged in.
+Before you do anything else, make sure the saw is switched off and unplugged.
+Never attempt to remove the blade while the machine is plugged in.

 2. Loosen the Wrench